True North Counseling and Consulting

 What are your office hours?

 I prefer to maintain flexible hours in order to cater to my clients’ needs.
 I offer day, evening, and weekend appointments.
-Please note: I am currently only working Tuesdays, Thursdays, and Saturdays.
+Please note: I am currently only working in the office on Tuesdays, Thursdays, and Saturdays.

 Do you offer online/virtual sessions?

 Yes, I do offer virtual therapy sessions.
-However, whenever possible, I recommend in-person sessions.
-I strongly believe that in-person therapy is most effective, as it allows me to learn and read your individual non-verbal cues that online sessions don’t always allow.
+However, whenever possible, I strongly encourage in-person sessions.
+I believe that in-person therapy is most effective, as it allows me to learn and read your individual non-verbal cues that online sessions don’t always allow.
 I strive to maintain a personal, energy-driven connection with each of my clients and eliminate any external barriers to that connection.

 What happens if I have to cancel or reschedule my appointment?